Baccalauréat

 A technological "Baccalauréat" testifies the completion of a general programme based on a more practical approach.
 The predominant field of the programme can be, for example, industrial, management, or health and social science and technology.

-A vocational "Baccalauréat" testifies the completion of a vocational programme, oriented toward a determined occupation (about 80 fields of education).
-Since 2009, the programme lasts three years after completion of lower secondary education, like the other "Baccalauréat" (general and technological).
+A vocational "Baccalauréat" testifies the completion of a vocational programme, oriented toward a determined occupation, although, like other types of "Baccalauréat", it also entitles the holder to go on to higher education.
+Around 80 fields are available.
+Since 2009, the programme lasts three years after completion of lower secondary education, like the other types of "Baccalauréat" (general and technological).

 Remarque